-Management monitors the market value of collateral, requests additional collateral in accordance with the underlying agreement and monitors the market value of collateral obtained during its review of the allowance for impairment losses.
+Management monitors the market value of collateral, requests additional collateral in accordance with the underlying agreement and monitors the market value of collateral obtained during its review of the adequacy of the allowance for impairment losses.

 The Bank regularly reviews its risk management policies and systems to reflect changes in markets products and emerging best practices.